-United States Magistrate Judge Jack Sherman, Jr. will act as mediation cool dinator.
-The district judges will select, and the coordinator will work with, a panel experienced litigators who have volunteered to act as mediators.
-The mediator shall represent a cross-section of attorneys who regularly litigate in this Court
+United States Magistrate Judge Jack Sherman, Jr. will act as mediation coordinator.
+The district judges will select, and the coordinator will work with, a panel of experienced litigators who have volunteered to act as mediators.
+The mediators shall represent a cross-section of attorneys who regularly litigate in this Court.